• Warsaw, Poland

 Warsaw

-Warsaw is Poland's capital and biggest city.
-It's huge, famous, and important…but not particularly romantic.
+Poland's capital and biggest city is huge, famous, and important…but not particularly romantic.
 If you're looking for Old World quaintness, head for Kraków.
-But if you want to experience a truly 21st-century city, Warsaw's your place.
+But if you want to experience 21st-century Poland, Warsaw's your place.
 Stroll down revitalized boulevards that evoke the city's glory days, pausing at an outdoor café to sip coffee and nibble at a pączek (jelly doughnut).
-Drop by a leafy park for an al fresco Chopin concert, packed with patriotic Poles.
-Commune with the soul of Poland at the city’s many state-of-the-art museums.
+Drop by a leafy park for an al fresco Chopin concert, then commune with the soul of Poland at a state-of-the-art museum.
 If you picture a dreary metropolis, think again.
 Warsaw is full of surprises.

 At a Glance